 Visiting a urologist at the earliest stages of enlargement has the following benefits:

 We encourage men to appropriately prioritize their annual screening.
 If you do develop an enlarged prostate, it is recommended that you find a qualified urologist who offers a wide range of treatment options no matter the diagnosis.
-You may use our Urologist Finder to locate a qualified urologist in your area to understand more about the treatment options for your specific medical condition.
+You may call us to locate a qualified urologist in your area to understand more about the treatment options for your specific medical condition.

 1 National Institute of Diabetes and Digestive and Kidney Diseases.
 Prostate enlargement: benign prostatic hyperplasia.
 NIH Publication No. 07-3012.
 June 2006.